DeepDoge/master-ts-rpc/README.md

 - It's just a library that helps you build a rpc system around your project FAST and EASY.
 It just gives you some pieces, that you can place and configure any way you want.

 ## Cons
-- You can't use many heap types, because some imposimple to stringify and parse.
-But that's true for any API library.
 - I have been sitting here and thinking, can't find anything bad, maybe add some later.

 # Usage